ibbles/LearningUnreal/Procedural Content Generation PCG.md

 In Iteration Loop Body use Set (Vector|String|...)
 Attribute to set the attribute for a particular particle.

-## Debugging Attributes
+## Debugging Attributes / Attributes Panel

-By selecting a node and hitting the A key we bind that node to the Attributes panel [(5)](https://youtu.be/Uc8TGLIeNT0?t=198).
+By selecting a node and hitting the A key we bind that node to the Attributes panel [(5)](https://youtu.be/Uc8TGLIeNT0?t=198), [(6)](https://youtu.be/zEOQk5907Vs?t=122).
 The node is marked with a yellow circle in the top-left corner to indicate that this is the node selected for inspection.
 The Attributes panel is a grid view with one row per particle and one column per field, i.e. property or attribute.
 The columns that display a property has a title prefixed with `$`.
 The columns that display an attribute has no prefix on the title.

+For the Attributes panel to work it must be tied to a PCG Component instance in the [[Outliner]].
+The Debug Object panel display a list of PCG Component instances we can chose between.
+[[World Partition]] make this a bit more complicated.

 # Something About Multiple Sets Of Points In A Point Set